 Having a special shelf or home for your child’s books once they are in the home can also be of benefit.
 My kids like baskets in their room for their go-to books.

-Tip #5: Have Book Talk a Regular Part of Conversation Time
+Tip #5: Have Book Talk as a Regular Part of Conversation Time

 I don’t know about your kids, but mine like to be heard.
 I am always amazed at how much they have to say when I am doing laundry, for example.
 Suddenly each of them has something to show me or tell me about!
 I guess they figure I’m more likely to be fully engaged in the conversation when I have a job to do that requires me to be in one area, haha!